xAzarkan/powerplant-coding-challenge/README.md

 4. Double click on either the `powerplant-coding-challenge.sln` file or the `powerplant-coding-challenge.csproj` file to open the project in Visual Studio 2022.

+5. Once the project is opened, run the project.

-5. Alternatively, you can also run the application using the following command in the terminal:
+6. 5.
+Alternatively, you can also run the application using the following command in the terminal:
 ```bash
 dotnet run
 ```

-5. Once the project is opened, run the project.

-6. After the application has started, a web browser tab will automatically open at the following URL: `http://localhost:8888/swagger/index.html`.
+7. The application can be accessed at the following URL: `http://localhost:8888/swagger/index.html`.

-7. In the Swagger UI, you will find the `/productionplan` endpoint where you can make a POST request and provide the payload.
+8. In the Swagger UI, you will find the `/productionplan` endpoint where you can make a POST request and provide the payload.

 ## API Documentation